SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_LuzernerKantonalbank.md

 The preview should now include the years and interest rates as in the figure below.
 Please check if the first line of the table is entered twice - once as a header and once as a data row.
 If this is not the case, please reselect the table, header and data again till it all data is included correctly.
 <br><br>
-If everything looks okay, you can close the *Data Preview* view again.
+If everything looks okay, you can close the *Data Preview*.
 <br><br>
 ![Alt Image Text](./Images/WS_Setup13.png "Setup13")